-You should expect to be assigned at least one writing assignment in nearly every class session.
+You should expect to be assigned several writing assignments per week.
 Your instructor might give you a handout with information from which to write an assignment, or he or she might read a set of facts to you.
 You will also be expected to do research to supplement your information-gathering.
 Your instructor will set guidelines for those assignments.

 You may have some written out-of-class assignments.
-Typical assignments would be a person-on-thestreet interview based on a current event topic, an interview with a campus newsmaker, an event or a speech.
+Typical assignments would be a person-on-the-street interview based on a current event topic, an interview with a campus newsmaker, an event or a speech.